SURGroup/UQpy/docs/source/distributions/index.rst

 Note that the various classes of the :py:mod:`UQpy.distributions` module are written to be consistent with distributions in the
-:py:mod:`scipy.stats` package [1]_, to the extent possible while maintaining an extensible, object oriented architecture that is convenient for operating with the other :py:mod:`UQpy` modules.
+:py:mod:`scipy.stats` package :cite:`Scipy_paper`, to the extent possible while maintaining an extensible, object oriented architecture that is convenient for operating with the other :py:mod:`UQpy` modules.
 All existing distributions and their methods in :py:mod:`UQpy` are restructured from the :py:mod:`scipy.stats` package.